 What we don’t: Heavy and expensive.

 The 24-70mm f/2.8 GM is the lens that made Sony’s full-frame mirrorless cameras truly competitive with Canon and Nikon DSLRs.
 For Sony FE, first came the mediocre Sony 28-70mm f/3.5-5.6, then the decent Sony 24-70mm f/4, but neither was up to professional standards at this crucial focal length range.
-Enter the 24-70mm f/2.8 GM, which was released last year and is super sharp, creates superb bokeh, and is extremely well built.
+Enter the 24-70mm f/2.8 GM, which is super sharp, creates superb bokeh, and is extremely well built.
 All things considered, it may be the best 24-70mm f/2.8 on the market from any brand.

 See the Sony 24-70mm f/2.8 GM